OpenAgentsInc/v2/docs/refactor-notes/20240816-users-convex-refactor.md

    - `getUserData.ts`: Contains the `getUserData` query.
    - `getUserBalance.ts`: Contains the `getUserBalance` query.
    - `updateUserCredits.ts`: Contains the `updateUserCredits` mutation.
-   - `updateUserBalance.ts`: Contains the `updateUserBalance` mutation.
+   - `updateUserCredits.ts`: Contains the `updateUserCredits` mutation.
    - `saveMessageAndUpdateBalance.ts`: Contains the `saveMessageAndUpdateBalance` mutation.
 3. Updated the `convex/users/index.ts` file to export all the functions from their respective files.
 4. Updated the main `convex/users.ts` file to act as an index, exporting all functions from the `users` directory.